Australian Good Design Awards: History

 In 1991, control of the Australian Design Council and the ADA program moved to Standards Australia.
 Under Standards Australia, the ADA program continued to run, but the Australian Design Council was disbanded in 1993.
-New formats and incentives for the ADA program such as the Australian Design Mark certification scheme were trialed during the second half of the '90s without success.
-In 1997 a revamped format was introduced to the Awards, using an online application form and first round internet shortlisting.
+New formats and incentives for the ADA program such as the Australian Design Mark certification scheme were trialed during the second half of the 1990s without success.
+In 1997 a revamped format was introduced to the Awards, using an online application form and first-round internet shortlisting.
 It attracted more than one hundred applications.
 The first Presentation Night was held at the Metro Theatre in Sydney.
 In 1998, profession-based categories were introduced.

 However, the program was threatened by significant operating costs.
 The 1999 program was put on hold while Standards Australia explored other options to secure the future of the awards.
 The majority of staff was made redundant and for the first time in many years, no Design Awards were presented in Australia.
 The Design Institute of Australia was approached to take over the program but declined the financial commitment.

-After developing a new business plan and financial model, the Board of Standards Australia approved another year for the awards.
-For the next few years, the ADA continued to grow in standing and support, buoyed by financial stability.
-A student design category was launched in 2002 supported by Dyson Appliances Australia and in 2004, product-focused categories were introduced.

 In 2008, on the 50th anniversary of the awards program, internationally designed products available for sale in Australia were allowed to enter the awards for the first time.

-In late 2010, Standards Australia transferred the awards program to a new organisation called Good Design Australia.
+In late 2010, Standards Australia transferred the awards program to a new organization called Good Design Australia.

 In 2015, the awards were renamed as the Australian Good Design Awards.